 - Purchase the complete Expat Arrivals Boston Guide (PDF)

-Attractions in Boston
+Recommended attractions in Boston

 Black Heritage Trail

-As Massachusetts was the first state to abolish slavery in 1783, Boston developed a strong abolitionist black community largely made up of freed and escaped slaves.
-The Black Heritage Trail meanders past more than 15 sites illustrating local black history, including museums, meeting places and the homes of important figures in the emancipation struggle.
+As Massachusetts was the first state to abolish slavery in 1783, Boston developed a strong abolitionist Black community largely made up of freed and escaped slaves.
+The Black Heritage Trail meanders past more than 15 sites illustrating local Black history, including museums, meeting places and the homes of important figures in the emancipation struggle.

 Boston Public Garden